EmelSahinca/EmelSahinca/README.md

 I am a Software Automation Engineer in Test

-On this page, you can learn from scratch and follow my projects.
+On this page, you can check my projects.